jitpack/jitpack.io/BUILDING.md

 install:
    - echo "Running a custom install command"
    - mvn clean install -DskipTests
+env:
+   MYVAR: "custom environment variable"
 ```

 The `install` command is expected to create build artifacts somewhere in the project's directory and
 *also* to copy them to the local Maven repository `~/.m2/repository`.

+Custom environment variables can be set using the `env` section as key-value pairs.
+They will be available to your build on JitPack.

 ## Java version